PurpurMC/Purpur/CONTRIBUTING.md

 This only applies if you're running Windows.
 If you're running a prior Windows release, either update to Windows 10 or move to macOS/Linux/BSD.

-In order to speed up patching process on Windows, it's recommended you get WSL
+In order to speed up patching process on Windows, it's recommended you get WSL.
 2. This is available in Windows 10 v2004, build 19041 or higher.
 (You can check your version by running `winver` in the run window (Windows key + R)).
 If you're out of date, update your system with the